 Clear differences were evident between the mainstem temperatures and the tributary temperatures (see Data Summary plots below).
 Tributaries showed a much smaller diurnal fluctuation, and lower overall temperature values.
-Diurnal fluctuations and temperatures increase as one goes inland, due to decreases in coastal influences.
+Diurnal fluctuations and temperatures increase as one goes inland, due to decreases in coastal influences, the exception being deployments nearest downstream of R.W.
+Matthews Dam.
 The same patterns apply to the mainstem, along a geographic gradient, from the estuary to the dam.
 Tidal influences were also evident in the lowermost mainstem sites (See Figure 2, water temperature plots).
 For these reasons, we broke the study reach down into three zones: coastal (estuary - Canon Creek), transitional (Canon Creek to Swinging Bridge) and inland (upstream of Swinging Bridge).